Laura-ElenaComanac/Mobile-Apps/UsersManagement/README.md

-# Flutter Mobile App for users management
+# CRUD Flutter Mobile App for users management
 ## Layered Client-Server architecture with Network Connection and Offline mode
 ## Moor Database for the frontend
 ## REST API and WebSocket connected app to Spring Boot Server